-This father behaved shamefully, the Pharisees thought.
+The Pharisees thought that this father behaved shamefully.
 There was no need in Israel for pigs, and Jesus said the son had gone to a distant country (v.
-13), so he was probably among Gentiles (non-Jews) in an adjacent country.
-Wherever he was, we can deduce that he was several miles from home.
-This father is a picture of God the Father, a long way from home, waiting and looking for his son.
+13), so he was probably among Gentiles (non-Jews) in the adjacent land.
+Wherever the young man was, we can deduce that he was several miles from home.
+This father is a picture of God the Father, waiting and looking for his son to turn towards home.
 There was no anger at his son’s sin; when this father saw his son in the distance, the only emotion he had was compassion.

 Dictionary.com says that compassion is a deep awareness of the suffering of another coupled with the wish to relieve it.
 As soon as the father saw his son, he picked up the lower part of his robe to run to him.
-In the Middle East, this is something an elderly head of a family does not do.
+In the Middle East, an elderly head of a family does not typically run anywhere.
 People at the time never showed off their legs, and only in an emergency or a fight would a man tuck his robes into his belt for ease of movement.
-They all would have thought this was shameful behavior on the part of the father.
+Jesus' listeners would have thought this to be shameful behavior on the father's part.
 They all began to wonder where Jesus was going with this story, for no father would do such a thing.
-This father, though, was in pain for his son while he had been away from home.
+However, this father was in pain for his son while away from home.

-The elderly father was so ready to forgive that he does not even give the young man a chance to speak his words.
-The father accepts the young son before he got his words off his chest.
+The elderly father was so ready to forgive that he did not even give the young man a chance to speak his words.
+The father accepts the young son before getting his words off his chest.
 This story describes a father in great love with his son.
-The English King James version of the Bible says, "He fell on his neck, and kissed him."
+The English King James Version of the Bible says, "He fell on his neck, and kissed him."
 The original Greek tense brings out the fact that he kissed and kept on kissing his son again and again and again, being extravagant in his unrestrained kissing of his son.
-There is no thought in the mind of the father about the stench of the pigsty that still hangs on the boy.
+There is no thought in the father's mind about the stench of the pigpen that still hangs on the young man.
 He is just so pleased to see him!
 The father expressed his kindness before the son expressed his repentance.
-These words speak of God's kindness and His readiness to be reconciled to those who have been apart from His love.
-Finally, the young man, during sobs, I'm sure, manages to get out part of his speech that he had prepared.
+These words speak of God's kindness and readiness to be reconciled to those apart from His love.
+Finally, during sobs, the young man manages to get out part of his prepared speech.
 “Father, I have sinned against heaven and against you.
 I am no longer worthy to be called your son” (v.
 21).
-However, the father cuts him off and speaks to the servants that are with him to bring some things.
+However, the father cuts him off and speaks to the servants with him to bring some things.

 Question 5) When Jesus presented this parable, why did he have the father running to the son, and what aspect of God's character does this display?
 What three things were brought for the son, and what do you think these things can represent to us as Christians?

-They were told to bring the "best robe."
+The father said to bring the "best robe."
 There is a double emphasis here in the Greek text, i.e., the robe, that principal robe.
 We are not talking about a coat here; this robe speaks of the son restored to a place of honor.
-It speaks of a robe of righteousness that covers over our pigsty of sin.
-The ring speaks of authority and power of attorney.
-In that day, rings were used to sign official documents.
-Often, the ring had an impression on it, that, when pushed into hot wax, was the official seal of the family.
+It speaks of a robe of righteousness covering our pigpen of sin.
+The ring speaks of authority and a power of attorney.
+On that day, rings were used to sign official documents.
+Often, the ring had an impression on it that, when pushed into hot wax, was the official seal of the family.
 Joseph was given such a ring by Pharaoh when he was elevated to second in command of Egypt after interpreting Pharaoh's dream (Genesis 41:42).

-We, too, are given authority and power by our God to do the works of Christ (Matthew 28:18-20).
+As Christians, we are also given authority and power by our God to do the works of Christ (Matthew 28:18-20).
 The son was given shoes.
-No slave ever wore shoes, and the father would not let his son go barefoot.
+No enslaved person ever wore shoes, and the father would not let his son go barefoot.
 He was a son, not a slave.
 Our feet are shod with the Gospel of peace (Ephesians 6:15), and we are made sons of God (1 John 3:2).
-The servants were told to kill the calf fattened for this day.
-This father had been slowly fattening the calf, knowing that, someday, he would celebrate when his son would come home.
+The father also told the servants to kill the calf fattened for this day.
+This father was slowly fattening the calf, knowing that, someday, he would celebrate when his son would come home.
 These were all gifts of grace lavished on the slave returning home and restored to sonship.